European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-server-side.md

 ## Checking the Integration

 To check that the EUID module has a valid EUID token, call `pbjs.getUserIds().euid`.
-If a value is returned, a valid EUID token still exists in the EUID module.
+If a value is returned, a valid EUID token exists in the EUID module.

 If there are problems with the integration, here are some steps you can take: